GoodPBC/userFeedbackApp/README.md

 go ahead and fire up with npm run dev.
 We notice that we get an error message that is emitted from the client.
 IT is related to the npm version.
 If you see this error, kill the running server. delete the package-lock-json in the client directory and restart the server.
 It works!

 ###Redux review and setup
+When we run npm run dev we should see both the backend and the front end servers startup.

+As of now we have our index.js and ./components/app.js files that we are working with. index will be where we handle a lot of our redux and